DeepHow/App-FirebaseWindows/README.md

 # firebase_windows

-Windows implementations of Firebase for Flutter apps.
+Windows implementations of the Firebase Flutter plugin for Flutter apps.

 ## Getting Started